jonathanedgecombe/vel-koz/readme.md

-vel-koz
+Vel-koz
 =======

-vel-koz is a wrapper for the Riot Games League of Legends API designed for high throughput asynchronous requests.
+Vel-koz is a wrapper for the Riot Games League of Legends API designed for high throughput asynchronous requests.

 Example Use
 -----------